Osaroigb/overstay-penalty-api/README.md

 To run unit tests with Jest, use the command: `npm run test`

-If you set `8800` as your `APP_PORT` env, then you can access the swagger UI website at `http://localhost:8800/api-docs`
+If you set `8800` as your `APP_PORT` env, then you can access the [swagger UI website](http://localhost:8800/api-docs)

 It is important to set up environment variables for the system to function properly

 ### API Documentation

-Explore the API endpoints and learn how to use them by referring to the Postman Documentation published here `https://documenter.getpostman.com/view/23691550/2s9YkkeNcw`
+Explore the API endpoints and learn how to use them by referring to the [Postman Documentation](https://documenter.getpostman.com/view/23691550/2s9YkkeNcw)

 This documentation provides a detailed guide on interacting with the service, including request payloads, response formats, and usage examples.